Bundesliga: Augsburg still in danger as Stuttgart stop the rot | DW | 07.05.2021

 Augsburg remain in relegation danger after a late Sasa Kalajdzic goal settled this Friday night contest in Stuttgart’s favor.
 Augsburg are only three points above the play-off place with a trip to Bayern Munich to come.

-With a trip across Bavaria to Bayern Munich to come on the final day, Augsburg needed something here.
+With six-pointer against Werder Bremen next weekend and a trip across Bavaria to Bayern Munich to followon the final day, Augsburg needed something here.
 Unlike Hertha Berlin and Mainz, who have found form in the final stages of the season, Markus Weinzierl's side arrived in Stuttgart with just a point from their previous four games.

+"I am very annoyed because it would have been deserved to take something home, even to win," Weinzierl said after the game.
+"I saw a good team performance.
+We played very good football, but we didn't reward ourselves.
+We missed a hundred per cent chances and twice we didn't defend well.
+If we play like that, we will get the three points next week against Bremen.
+It won't be easier, but the performance makes me positive."

 An away game at Stuttgart isn't an easy assignment.
 Pellegrino Matarazzo's side have exceeded expectations this season, with an exciting brand of football that has given them a very real chance of securing a top half finish – even if the dizzy heights of a Europa League place has ebbed away in recent weeks.